OpenEducationAnalytics/OpenEducationAnalytics/modules/Microsoft_Graph/readme.md

  - The Graph Reports API data sources are used for ingesting Microsoft Teams and O365 "usage" data, as explained above.
 There are also additional data sources that can be ingested upon creating your own pipeline, or adding to the pipeline template provided.
  - The data ingested can either be formatted as JSON or CSV, although the pipeline template and datasets provided utilize the JSON format.
- - For more information on the Graph Reports API datasets/data sources, open up the [datasets folder](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/datasets).
+ - For more information on the Graph Reports API datasets/data sources, open up the [test data folder](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/test_data).
 ### Module Setup

   - Microsoft Graph Reports API is free to access, and does not require a subscription.
 However, if you want to pull your own usage data from O365 and Teams (which is the primary focus of this module), these will require subscriptions for your education system.

-1. Import the [Graph Reports API pipeline template](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/pipelines) into your Synapse workspace, connect a Graph API linked service, and trigger the pipeline.
+1. Import the [Graph Reports API pipeline template](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/pipeline) into your Synapse workspace, connect a Graph API linked service, and trigger the pipeline.
-2. Load and run the [Graph Reports API module notebook](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/notebooks) into your Synapse workspace.
+2. Load and run the [Graph Reports API module notebook](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/notebook) into your Synapse workspace.
 Two spark databases (s2np_graphapi and s2p_graphapi) will be created.
 3. Download the Power BI template file [Graph Reports API](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/powerbi) and connect to your Synapse workspace serverless SQL endpoint.
 We recommend using a directQuery from the s2p_graphapi database.

 ## Module Components
 Out-of-the box assets for this OEA module include:
 1. [Tutorial/Instructions](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/docs/documents): A tutorial and instructions of how to use this module within your own Synapse workspace, setting up the pipelines, as well as demonstration to build custom queries to pull data for your education tenant from Microsoft Graph Reports API.
-2. [Sample Datasets](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/datasets): Ingest sample data to understand the utility and functionality of the notebook(s).
+2. [Sample Datasets](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/test_data): Ingest sample data to understand the utility and functionality of the notebook(s).
-3. [Pipeline(s)](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/pipelines): A pipeline which connects Microsoft Graph Reports API to the Synapse workspace.
+3. [Pipeline](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/pipeline): A pipeline which connects Microsoft Graph Reports API to the Synapse workspace.
-4. [Notebooks](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/notebooks): An example notebook on processing the data from stage 1 to stage 2 within Synapse.
+4. [Notebook](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/notebook): An example notebook on processing the data from stage 1 to stage 2 within Synapse.
 5. [PowerBI Templates](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/powerbi): A Power BI sample template making it easy to interact with Microsoft Graph Reports API data.

 ![alt text](https://github.com/cstohlmann/OpenEduAnalytics/blob/main/modules/Microsoft_Graph/docs/images/Graph%20API%20Example%20Dashboard.png)